Richard Grenville-Temple, 2nd Earl Temple: Early life

 The eldest son of Richard Grenville (1678–1727) of Wotton Underwood, Buckinghamshire, and of Hester, later Countess Temple, he was educated at Eton College, and in 1734 was returned to Parliament as member for the borough of Buckingham.
-In 1752, on the death of his mother, he inherited her titles together with the rich estates of Stowe and Wotton; and he then took the name of Temple in addition to his original surname of Grenville.
+In 1752, on the death of his mother, he inherited her titles together with the rich estates of Stowe House and Wotton; and he then took the name of Temple in addition to his original surname of Grenville.

 On 7 May 1737 he married Anna Chamber, an heiress.

 Seven Years War

 The turning point in his political fortunes was the marriage of his sister Hester in 1754 to William Pitt, later Earl of Chatham.
 Although Lord Temple had no outstanding qualities, his political career became linked with that of his brother-in-law.
 In November 1756 Temple became First Lord of the Admiralty in the ministry of Devonshire and Pitt.
 He was intensely disliked by George II, who dismissed both him and Pitt from office in April 1757.
 But when the coalition cabinet of Newcastle and Pitt was formed in June of the same year, Temple received the office of privy seal.
 He was the only member of the cabinet who supported Pitt's proposal to declare war with Spain in 1761, and they resigned together on 5 October.